 UBS staff are among the first to feel the severe pinch of the credit crisis and many of those made redundant will enter a difficult jobs market.

 Other casualties of the global markets crunch such as Citigroup are also making deep staff cuts.
+Even rivals which have escaped lightly, such as Goldman Sachs, want to slash headcount.

 The UBS cuts mark a dramatic departure from only a year ago, when UBS still aimed to hold ranks with the world’s largest investment banks.